realm/realm-swift/sync.md

 Cocoa sync doc DRAFT
 ====================

 Realm Sync allows you to transparently share Realms between multiple devices.
-This makes it easy for users to move seamlessly between devices, do realtime collaboration with other users and always have a live backup of all their data.
+This makes it easy for users to move seamlessly between devices, do realtime collaboration with other users and always have live backup of all their data.

 **Key features:**
 * Realtime collaboration: Multiple users can interact with the same data simultaneously.